-Congenital hypothyroidism (hy-poh-thy-roi-diz-uhm) is a condition found in newborn babies.
-All babies are tested for this condition within the first week of life.
-When a newborn’s blood test shows values that are not normal, your doctor may suspect hypothyroidism.
+Congenital hypothyroidism (hy-poh-thy-roi-diz-uhm) (CH) is a condition found in newborns.
+Congenital means that they are born with this condition.
+All babies are tested for this within the first week of life as part of the newborn screen.

-Congenital hypothyroidism can be easily treated with a daily medicine.
-Children who do not take medicine to treat hypothyroidism will have trouble growing and may develop mental retardation.
+CH can easily be treated with daily medication.
+Children who do not take medicine to treat hypothyroidism will have trouble with growing and developing and may have severe developmental delay and brain damage.
 Most children take this medication for life.

 One in 4,000 babies are diagnosed with this condition.
 There are many causes of CH.

 - A baby can be born without a thyroid gland.